Facebook Ads for Musicians 2026: How to Scale Music Marketing After Meta’s Andromeda Update

 What Makes Music Ads Actually Work (30 Years of Testing)

 Generic brand ads and music ads follow completely different rules.
-After three decades managing artists and burning through probably six figures testing what converts, here’s what I’ve learned: people don’t discover music the same way they discover products.
+After three decades managing artists and burning through probably six figures testing what converts.
+People don’t discover music the same way they discover products.

 Brand ads work by solving problems or creating desire.
 Music ads work by creating moments, you need to make someone feel something in the first three seconds, or they’re gone.
 The hook formulas that work consistently aren’t about selling; they’re about emotion and context.